Trofogol/valheim_server_containered/README.md

 ### configure

-> It looks okay running it on shared 2vCPU 2Gb cloud instance (I tried it on Digital Ocean).
+> It looks okay running it on shared 4vCPU 2Gb cloud instance.
 >
 > Less CPU has caused disconnections, there was no option to get less than 2 Gb RAM when I tested it